 PROTEINi® libraries are very large collections of shapes that can directly find new ‘hand-in-glove’ target-interaction sites throughout the whole proteome.

 The technology utilises diverse libraries of small, self-folding, three-dimensional peptide "shapes", which are expressed in live cells and, much like small molecules, interfere and engage with available pockets on target proteins on a proteome-wide scale.
 Using pooled phenotypic screening formats we rapidly identify key peptide-target interactions of therapeutic interest, which we then use as a basis to design small-molecule inhibitors.

-PROTEINi are small fragments of larger proteins, which when broken down into smaller subunits, retain a 3D structure that can rationally find a diversity of new 3D binding sites across the entire proteome.
+PROTEINi are small fragments of larger proteins, which retain a 3D structure that can rationally find a diversity of new 3D binding sites across the entire proteome.
 This is performed in a live-cell “phenotypic” setting so that a useful disease readout can be directly and simultaneously defined.